noobpow3r/aws-certified-saa-c02-course/README.md

 - **Same region only** (only AZs in the VPC)
 - Backups taken **from Standby** (removes performance impact)
 - AZ Outage, Primary Failure, Manual failover, Instance type change and software patching

+### RPO: Recovery Point Objective

+- Time between last backup and the incident
+- Amount of maximum data loss
+- Influences technical solution & cost
+- Generally lower values cost more

+### RTO: Recovery Time Objective

+- Time between the DR event and full recovery
+- Influenced by process, staff, tech and documentation
+- Generally lower values cost more

+### RDS Restores

+- Creates a **NEW RDS Instance** - **new address**
+- Snapshots = **single point in time**, creation time
+- Automated = **any 5 minute point in time**
+- Backup is restored and transactino logs are 'replayed' to bring DB to desired point in time
+- Restores **aren't fast** - Think about **RTO** Recovery Time Objective